ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/object-oriented-programming/slides.md

 > To **remember** and **understand** the principles of object-oriented
 > programming and the exception handling features provided by Python
-> to implement high-quality programs.
+> to implement high-quality and easy-to-understand programs.

 </div>